tmessaoudi-official/digistore24-fullstack-code-review/README.md

     - drop the files anywhere and send us the link
     - upload the code to your own Repository (Avoid forking the repository and creating a PR, as this would make your solution visible to others)
 - [ ] A brief report summarizing the changes you made, why, and **any additional recommendations if they had more time**.
+- [ ] Approximate indication of how many hours you worked for this

 ## Run instructions